-And regardless of how you see it, he’s not the asshole, because for him to want to only take value from you and not commit to you, you also had a pattern that encouraged that behaviour in him.
+And regardless of how you see it, what you have to remember is that even though he seems like he’s the asshole when just wanting to take value from you, you also had some pattern that encouraged that behaviour from him!

 Thanks for reading.
 Write me a letter back sharing your feelings about this.
 I’d love to hear from you.

 If you want to be supported by a warm community of high value feminine women, then join our Facebook Group.
 (It’s free and so incredibly valuable!)
 CLICK HERE TO join thousands of other women in our “High Value Feminine Women” Community.